-The first method is to record the steps that are needed to perform the login at the beginning of your browser tests: input your username, input your password, hit log in.
+The first method is to record the steps that are needed to perform the login at the beginning of your browser tests: input your username, input your password, and click log in.
 You can then go on and start recording subsequent steps.

-By default, the iframe/pop up of the recorder uses your own browser.
-If you start the recording already logged into your application, the iframe/pop up might directly display a post-login page, which prevents you from recording your login steps without logging out first.
+By default, the iframe/pop-up of the recorder uses your own browser.
+If you start the recording already logged into your application, the iframe/pop-up might directly display a post-login page, which prevents you from recording your login steps without logging out first.

 To record your steps without logging out of your application, use the recorder’s incognito mode.

 Opening a pop-up in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.
 The freshly opened incognito pop-up ignores all your previous browser history including cookies and local data.
 You are automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.

 Note: Use the subtest feature to group your login steps into a single subtest that you can then reuse across any other browser tests that require a login.